To protect the integrity of the Silver Leaf Awards program, all entries are judged by qualified IABC evaluators. The following criteria are used:

 - Work sample is larger than 100 pages.

 Marks of a winner Want to know what evaluators are looking for when they judge an entry?
-The Midas Touch: How to Prepare a Silver Leaf Award Entry guides entry preparation from apples to zippers.
-Check your work against the criteria before you submit.
-You might also refer to the never before published tips and insights called How to Create an IABC Awards Entry in 24 Hours.
+The resources on IABC’s Gold Quill website guide entry preparation; check your work against the criteria before you submit it.
+You might also refer to the never-before published tips and insights called How to Create an IABC Award Entry in 24 Hours.